getify/Functional-Light-JS/manuscript/ch5.md

 > If a tree falls in the forest, but no one is around to hear it, does it still make a sound?

 By the narrowest definition of referential transparency, I think you'd have to say `calculateAverage(..)` is still a pure function.
-But as we're trying to not just be academic in our study, but balanced with pragmatism, I think this conclusion needs more perspective.
+However, because we're trying to avoid a strictly academic approach in favor of balancing it with pragmatism, I also think this conclusion needs more perspective.
 Let's explore.

 #### Performance Effects